Hidden Mobility Disabilities: Making the Invisible Visible

 Are you limiting your social or physical activities because it is painful to walk very far?
 Do you have trouble standing in a queue for more than a few minutes without intense pain?
 Do you find it frustrating to be told that you should walk “just over there” (“not far”) when the distance indicated is much further than you can walk comfortably?

 “I was surprised when I received the survey because its relevance became readily apparent.
 Previously, I had considered these difficulties as just ‘old’.”

-Your answers will be kept confidential.
-Also, please consider joining the Hidden Mobility Disabilities Alliance (HMDA) to raise awareness of distance as a barrier and to help make a difference (info on membership types).
+Whether you have HMD or not, please join the Hidden Mobility Disabilities Alliance (HMDA) to raise awareness of distance as a barrier and to help make a difference.